On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of transversely p -K ahler foliations

-Inspired by \cite{RWZ19,EKAG97,Ra21}, we first introduce the concept of transversely $p$-K\"ahler foliation, then extend the `weak' $\partial\bp$-lemmata to the foliation version, and strengthen their local stabilities theorems to the foliation case by adapting the power series method in \cite{RWZ19}.
+We first introduce the concept of transversely $p$-K\"ahler foliation, then extend the `weak' $\partial\bp$-properties to the foliated case.
+We strengthen the local stabilities theorems in \cite{EKAG97, Ra21} to the transversely $p$-K\"ahler cases, which can also be viewed as the foliated version of the main results in \cite{RWZ19}.
+In a sense, our use of the power series approach has led to increased efficiency when contrasted with the techniques employed in \cite{EKAG97,Ra21}, as illustrated in Remark \ref{Non}.